Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Skinner, Copper & Ehmen Wealth Management

-Skinner, Copper & Ehmen Wealth Management offers portfolio management services through wrap fee accounts only.
+Skinner, Copper & Ehmen Wealth Management, the final firm on our list, offers portfolio management services through wrap fee accounts only.
 This means that all charges are combined into a single rate, as opposed to advisory, transactional and custodial fees all being separate.

-The team of advisors holds multiple certifications, including certified financial planner (CFP), chartered life underwriter (CLU), personal financial specialist (PFS) and certified public accountant (CPA) designations.
+The team of advisors holds multiple certifications, including Certified Financial Planner™ (CFP®), chartered life underwriter (CLU), personal financial specialist (PFS) and certified public accountant (CPA) designations.

 The firm does not require a minimum account balance for any of its services.
 It also operates as a fee-based advisor.
 In turn, some advisors can sell insurance products and securities on a commission basis, which potentially poses a conflict of interest.
 However, the firm and its advisors must uphold their legal fiduciary duty to work in the best interests of clients.

-The original partnership between Ryan Ehmen and James Copper began in 2000.
+The original partnership between Ryan Ehmen and James Copper began in 2000, making it the second-oldest firm on this list.
 Douglas Skinner then joined the firm in 2007.
 The firm registered as an investment adviser in 2012.
 Today, Skinner, Copper & Ehmen Wealth Management offers the following services to its clients:

 • Wrap comprehensive portfolio management